-Cyprus profile
+Cyprus profile - Timeline

 2014 October - Cyprus suspends peace talks with Turkish-held Cypriots in protest against what it calls efforts by Turkey to prevent it from exploring gas fields south of the island.
 The EU and US express concern over the tension.

-2015 February - At talks with his Russian counterpart Vladimir Putin, President Anastasiades agrees to let Russian navy have access to Cypriot ports.
+2015 February - At talks with Russia's Vladimir Putin, President Anastasiades agrees to let the Russian navy have access to Cypriot ports.

 Reunification talks resume

-2015 May - Government and Turkish Cypriot negotiators resume talks on reunification, holding 20 rounds of UN-sponsored in the course of the year.
+2015 May - Government and Turkish Cypriot negotiators resume talks on reunification, which end inconclusively in July 2017.

-2016 January - President Anastasiades and Turkish Cypriot leader Mustafa Akinci make unprecedented joint New Year television address ahead of continuing round of reunification talks.
+2016 January - President Anastasiades and Turkish Cypriot leader Mustafa Akinci make an unprecedented joint New Year television address in the midst of reunification talks.

-2017 January - Greek and Turkish Cypriot leaders meet at UN in Geneva for direct talks on reunification under a federal arrangement.
-Progress will lead to security guarantors Britain, Greece and Turkey joining the talks.
+2018 November - First new buffer-zone crossings are opened in eight years at Deryneia in the east and Lefke in the west.